World

 Conference Tournament Futures

 Motivation is key when betting on conference tournament futures.
 Some elite schools will all but ignore the conference tournament.
 They’re assured of getting an NCAA bid based on how successful their season was, so they often rest players with nagging injuries or just appear uninterested in playing rivals for the third time.
-Other schools want to win the tournament desperately and sell out to get those key March wins in the last chance to impress the NCAA selection committee.

-NCAA Tournament Futures
+NCAA Men’s Basketball Tournament Futures

 Then comes the Big Dance, the 68-team single-elimination tournament.
-Every conference tournament winner gets in, and then a committee selects a number of “at large” teams who didn’t win their tournaments but had a successful season and deserve to keep playing.
+Every conference tournament winner gets in and then a committee selects a number of “at large” teams who didn’t win their tournaments but had a successful season and deserve to keep playing.

-After the first weekend, 16 teams—the Sweet 16—are left.
-After the next week, the field is cut to the Final Four, and then a champion is crowned in the third weekend.
+After the first weekend, 16 teams — the Sweet 16 — are left.
+After the next week, the field is cut to the Final Four and then a champion is crowned in the third weekend.
 You can bet futures on whether a team will make the Final Four, although futures on winning the national title are usually more popular.

 Can you bet on college basketball futures at online sportsbooks?